Miguelcpjava/audora-selection/README.md

 Let´s go next step.

-With PostMan and with HttpMethod equals POST and with Url = users/auth write in the body like this:
+With POSTMan and with HttpMethod equals **POST** and with Url = users/auth write in the body like this:
 ```json
 {
     "username":"admin@mail.com",